shader-slang/spec/proposals/041-variadic-pack-count-constraints.md

 Alternatives Considered
 -----------------------

-### General integer equality constraints
+### General boolean and integer equality constraints

-We considered a more general constraint form:
+We considered a more general boolean-constraint system in which `where` could accept arbitrary compile-time boolean expressions.
+Under that model, the pack-count rule could be written as one integer equality:

 ```slang
 where IntExpr == IntExpr
 ```

-Under that model, `countof(Pack) == N` would merely be one special case of integer equality.
+and `countof(Pack) == N` would merely be one special case.

-This is attractive mechanically because `countof(Pack)` already folds to an `IntVal`.
-However, it opens the door to expectations that the compiler can perform algebraic proof search.
+This is attractive mechanically because `countof(Pack)` already folds to an `IntVal`, and overload resolution could still recognize and optimize this exact shape.
+However, exposing the feature as general boolean or integer equality also opens the door to expectations that the compiler can perform algebraic proof search.
 For example:

 ```slang
 void bar<let N : int, each T>()